MattOpen/Coloris/README.md

   // The bound input fields are wrapped in a div that adds a thumbnail showing the current color
   // and a button to open the color picker (for accessibility only).
 If you wish to keep your
-  // fields unaltered, set this to false, in which case you will lose the color thumbnail and
+  // fields unaltered, set this to false and no div wrapper div will be created.
-  // the accessible button (not recommended).
-  // Note: This only works if you specify a custom selector to bind the picker (option above),
-  // it doesn't work on the default [data-coloris] attribute selector.
   wrap: true,

   // Set to true to activate basic right-to-left support.